milvus-io/community/blog/en/2019-12-18-datafile-cleanup.md

 id: 2019-12-18-datafile-cleanup.md
 title: Improvements of the Data File Cleanup Mechanism
 author: Yihua Mo
+date: 2021-07-30
+desc: Open-source communities are creative and collaborative spaces.
+In that vein, the Milvus
+banner: ../assets/blogCover.png
+cover: ../assets/blogCover.png
+tag: test2
 ---

 # Improvements of the Data File Cleanup Mechanism